htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     description file command
     **x509userproxy**\ :index:`x509userproxy<single: x509userproxy; submit commands>`,
-    this is the name of the VOMS virtual organization (VO) that the user’s credential is part of.
+    this is the name of the VOMS virtual organization (VO) that the user's credential is part of.

 The following job ClassAd attributes are relevant only for **vm** universe jobs. :index:`VM_MACAddr<single: VM_MACAddr; ClassAd job attribute>`

  ``VM_MACAddr``:
-    The MAC address of the virtual machine’s network interface, in the standard format of six groups of two hexadecimal digits separated by colons.
+    The MAC address of the virtual machine's network interface, in the standard format of six groups of two hexadecimal digits separated by colons.
 This attribute is currently limited to apply only to Xen virtual machines.